 The answer is that the Svelte Vietnam Blog (will be abbreviated as Blog from now on) does not require authentication, nor does it have any dedicated editor.
 In short, Blog is a collection of static web pages, each of which is hard-coded and stored as source code at Github.
-Following this strategy, we have been able to reduce infrastructure complexity and costs, as well as some technical limitations.
-Of course, this design also gave rise to challenges in publication process and lack of familiarity for traditional writers.
+Following this strategy, we have been able to reduce infrastructure complexity and cost, as well as some technical limitations.
+Of course, this design also gives rise to challenges in publication process and a lack of familiarity for traditional writers.

 In this post, we will discuss more about those pros and cons from this design.

 Before we dive any deeper, let’s review the current methods for creating a blog post:

 - Send a proposal for blog post publication : writer sends post details via a Github issue.
 Its content will be reviewed by administrators and then passed on to developers to be implemented into the codebase.

 - Code a post: writer is the developer for their own post, then requests a review through Github pull request.

 Writers can also request to link relevant external posts from other platforms, or contact administrators via Discord or [email protected] for other inquiries.